HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 Desktop device experience was better for most CMSs, with Duda having the largest percentage with 68% of sites passing CWVs.
 WordPress had the lowest ratio of passing sites, with 30%.

-We can also evaluate the progress of these CMS platforms compared to last year’s data, focusing on mobile views:
+We can also evaluate the progress of these CMS platforms compared to last year's data, focusing on mobile views:

 {{ figure_markup(
   image="top-cwv-yoy.png",